Wally McRae: Background

+McRae died on June 22, 2025, at the age of 89.

 Career

-McRae recalls having recited his first poem at age 4, at the one-room schoolhouse attended by his sisters.
-Since then, he has published more than 100 poems on topics both humorous and romantic, as well as matters of social concern such as environmental protection.
+McRae recalled having recited his first poem at age 4, at the one-room schoolhouse attended by his sisters.
+Thereafter, he published more than 100 poems on topics both humorous and romantic, as well as matters of social concern such as environmental protection.

-As a poet, McRae is considered a "fixture at national cowboy poet gatherings" and is "internationally known for his poem 'Reincarnation' ".
-As of 2015, McRae has been an invited performer at every Elko Cowboy Poetry Gathering.
+As a poet, McRae was considered a "fixture at national cowboy poet gatherings" and was "internationally known for his poem 'Reincarnation' ".
+Since 2015, McRae was an invited performer at every Elko Cowboy Poetry Gathering.

-The American journalist Charles Kuralt discusses McRae's efforts to preserve the land and the cowboy way of life in a small community in his book, Charles Kuralt's America.
-The poem "Things of Intrinsic Worth" appears with the interview in the Kuralt book.
+Journalist Charles Kuralt discussed McRae's efforts to preserve the land and the cowboy way of life in a small community in his book, Charles Kuralt's America.
 McRae was the subject of a segment on the American TV newsmagazine series 60 Minutes and he read his poetry in a 1999 episode of the PBS series P.O.V.
 His poems have been included in many anthologies of cowboy poetry.
 In addition, McRae wrote the foreword to a collection of cowboy poetry published in 2000.